Can Mage Win the Triple Crown? The Kentucky Derby Winner Faces Tough Challenge at Preakness

 Mage’s path through Triple Crown season is not an easy one.

-The Kentucky Derby winner opened as the favorite for this weekend's Preakness Stakes, but Mage will have to top a field that includes Bob Baffert - trained National Treasure and Brad Cox’s First Mission to become the first horse to take the first two Triple Crown races since Justify in 2018.
+The Kentucky Derby winner opened as the favorite for this weekend's Preakness Stakes, but Mage will have to top a field that includes Bob Baffert-trained National Treasure to become the first horse to take the first two Triple Crown races since Justify in 2018.

 The result will depend on how Mage handles the two-week turnaround, what pace develops and whether jockey Javier Castellano can set up another winning trip down the stretch.